Fila Sophia

 “Democracy is the safest of all states.”
 Aristotle (Politics)

-Aristotle can be easily dismissed as a racist, misogynist, xenophobe–he may be all those as well as a dry writer–but few if any have attempted a project so broad or accomplished it so well.
+Aristotle can be dismissed as a racist, misogynist, or xenophobe.
+He may be all those and a dry writer, but few if any have attempted a project so broad or accomplished it so well.
 He probed, dissected, and classified problems in the human and natural sciences of his age, laying the foundations of these sciences for ours.
 Nowhere is this more evident than in Political Science.

 We have him to thank for the classification of governments, the separation of powers, the wisdom of flexibility, the good sense of rule by law, the prudence of moderation, and the advisability of political inclusion.
-The last two shed light on both the Tea Party and Occupy Wall Street.
+The last two shed light on recent political dicontent and give us a way to square the Tea Party with Occupy Wall Street.

 Why do they call themselves the Tea Party?

-In one sense it’s obvious for any student of American history, an allusion to the Colonial act of civil disobedience staged against the British Parliament and Crown for an unfair tax.
-They were asking the Colonists to pay for England’s own expenses–something they were not willing to make sacrifices for.
-Moreover, they were decrying the very idea of taxation by a government thousands of miles away in which they had no voice.
-The Tea Party’s and Colonists’ revolutionary slogan became “No taxation without representation!” and was defended on the basis of England’s unwritten Constitution.
+In one sense it’s obvious for any student of American history, an allusion to a Colonial act of civil disobedience (for an unfair tax) staged against the British Parliament and Crown, who were asking the Colonists to pay for England’s imperial expenses–something they were not willing to make sacrifices for.
+Moreover, they were decrying the very idea of taxation by a government thousands of miles away in which they had no effective voice.
+The Tea Party’s and Colonists’ revolutionary slogan “No taxation without representation!” was defended on the basis of England’s unwritten Constitution.

 Today’s Tea Party wants to send a similar message.
 Their confrontational, politically incorrect–often strident and distrustful–rallies trumpet, “We will not pay for this, because it is not what we asked for.”
 They feel overwhelmed by a remote Leviathan in Washington, where their voices are not heard.
 Rightly or wrongly they are frightened by a mammoth Federal government and would like to replace it at the local level.

-In the heyday of America’s Progressive Era (1900-1916) radical labor and socialists regularly held gatherings that would last for days and collect activists from around the country.
+In the heyday of America’s Progressive Era (1900-1916) radical labor and socialists regularly held gatherings lasting for days that collected activists from around the entire country.
 They would give long-winded speeches and strategize.
-These rallies were also celebrations and encampments, as people stayed for weeks at a time.
-The combination rally-protest-celebration was a model for Occupy Wall Street, while labor and civil rights were the starting points of its demands.
+These rallies also served as celebrations and encampments, and people stayed for weeks at a time.
+The rally-protest-celebration was a model for Occupy Wall Street, while anti-corruption was the starting point of its demands, the Mideast revolutions its immediate inspiration.

-The Tea Party’s civil disobedience was refusing to pay a tax (even destroying property that would be taxed).
-Occupy Wall Street, like the Progressive Era’s encampments, like the Egyptian Revolution’s Tahrir Square occupation, was reclaiming public space.
+The Tea Party’s civil disobedience inolved refusing to pay a tax (even destroying property that would be taxed).
+Occupy Wall Street, like the Progressive Era’s encampments, like the Egyptian’s Tahrir Square occupation, was reclaiming public space as a symbol of reclaiming government.
 A city park, paid for and maintained by government, was by definition community-owned.
 An elite, whether a 1% or 2%, should not and could not (or so they thought) exclude “the people.”

-Occupy Wall Street was an act of civil disobedience against the alleged hijacking of community space and social resources by an oligarchy for its own private benefit.
+Occupy Wall Street was civil disobedience against the alleged hijacking of community space and social resources by an oligarchy for its private benefit.
 The occupiers were shouting, “The market itself is a public space” that exists only with society’s approval and government’s support.
-Any market, like Wall Street, needs government to maintain a monetary system, a banking sector to put it into effect, a court system to enforce its contracts, and police power to protect its private property rights, rights that entail exclusion–of “the people” from the elites’ belongings.
+Any market, like Wall Street, presupposes a government that maintains a monetary system, a banking sector to put it into effect, a court system to enforce its contracts, and police power to protect its private property rights, rights that entail exclusion–of “people” from the elites’ belongings.

 Today’s Tea Party protests the contradiction and “unconstitutionality” of taxation without representation, while Occupy decries the hypocrisy of social cost for private profit.
 The first was asking to be let ALONE.
 The second was asking to be let IN.